cryp-moh-graphy/ai-ds-portfolio/Zero-Dependency Client-Side NLP & Conversational Assistant/README.md

   <h1><b>Zero-Dependency Client-Side NLP & Conversational Assistant</b></h1>

-  <h3>Deterministic NLP, No LLM</h3>

 </div>

-Developed [a lightweight, client-side NLP engine](https://im-engr474-sep26sys.netlify.app) designed for offline-first browser execution.
-The conversational assistant is embedded in [iM-Engr](https://im-engr474-sep26sys.netlify.app), where it answers questions about my work, including engineering, data, design, and writing, without making a single call to an AI API.
+Developed a lightweight, client-side NLP engine designed for offline-first browser execution.
+The conversational assistant is embedded in **[iM-Engr](https://im-engr474-sep26sys.netlify.app)**, where it answers questions about my work across engineering, data, design, and writing without making a single call to an AI API.

-## Why build this *without* an LLM in 2026
+## Why build this without an LLM in 2026

-Everyone's shipping an OpenAI/Claude wrapper as their "AI portfolio bot."
-That's a fine option, but it comes with tradeoffs most people don't mention:

-- **Cost** — every question is an API call, forever, at your expense.
-- **Latency** — a round trip to a model provider on every keystroke of curiosity.
-- **Hallucination risk** — an LLM will confidently invent details about *my own resume* if the prompt is loose enough.
-- **Opacity** — you can't fully explain why it said what it said.
-- **Dependency** — if the provider has an outage, or changes pricing, your portfolio's core feature breaks.

-I wanted the opposite: something **fast, free to run, fully explainable, and impossible to hallucinate**, because the one thing a hiring manager should never doubt is whether the facts about me are *actually true*.
-So instead of wiring up an API, I built a small, deterministic retrieval engine from scratch — normalization, typo correction, weighted intent scoring, and context-aware follow-ups — entirely in vanilla JavaScript, entirely client-side.

-It's not trying to be a general-purpose chatbot.
-It's trying to be the most reliable, zero-cost, zero-latency version of "ask me anything about my work" that exists.
+For a portfolio assistant, I wanted factual accuracy and predictable behavior to take priority over open-ended generation.
+An LLM-based implementation would be straightforward, but it would also introduce external API costs, network latency, model-provider dependency, and the possibility of generated responses containing details that were never part of my portfolio.

+I chose a different approach: a **deterministic retrieval engine** built from scratch in vanilla JavaScript and running entirely in the browser.

+The system combines Unicode-aware normalization, scoped fuzzy typo correction, weighted intent scoring, confidence thresholds, and context-aware follow-ups to map questions to responses from an authored knowledge base.
+Because responses are selected from predefined content rather than generated at runtime, the assistant cannot invent new project or biographical facts.

+The result is a **zero-backend, zero-API, zero-dependency** conversational interface that runs locally in the browser, with predictable outputs and no recurring inference cost.

+It's not intended to be a general-purpose chatbot or a replacement for an LLM.
+It's a deliberately constrained system built around a specific requirement: **answer questions about my work quickly, transparently, and without generating facts that aren't in the underlying knowledge base.**

 <sub>[⬅ Back to Main Page](https://github.com/cryp-moh-graphy/ai-ds-portfolio/blob/main/README.md)</sub>